JRB215/Its-your-turn-bot/README.md

 ## Persistence

-Game state is saved to `turn_state.json` and automatically restored when the bot restarts.
+Game state is saved to `turn_state.json` stored on server and automatically restored when the bot restarts.